containers/nri-plugins/docs/resource-policy/developers-guide/architecture.md

 ### [Metrics Collector](tree:/pkg/metrics/)

-The metrics collector gathers a set of runtime metrics about the containers running on the node.
-NRI-RP can be configured to periodically evaluate this collected data to determine how optimal the current assignment of container resources is and to attempt a rebalancing/reallocation if it is deemed both possible and necessary.
+The metrics collector gathers a set of runtime metrics about system resources, containers running on the node, and policy-specific resource assignments and expose these as Prometheus metrics.
+This data can be externally evaluated and used to trigger rebalancing of resources if the NRI-RP implementation provides a (policy-specific) external interface for this.

 ### [Policy Implementations](tree:/cmd/plugins)